japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend.md

 `removeExecutor` sends a blocking <<RemoveExecutor, RemoveExecutor>> message to <<driverEndpoint, driverEndpoint>>.

-NOTE: It is called by subclasses link:spark-standalone.adoc#SparkDeploySchedulerBackend[SparkDeploySchedulerBackend], link:spark-mesos/spark-mesos.adoc#CoarseMesosSchedulerBackend[CoarseMesosSchedulerBackend], and link:yarn/spark-yarn-yarnschedulerbackend.adoc[YarnSchedulerBackend].
+NOTE: It is called by subclasses spark-standalone.md#SparkDeploySchedulerBackend[SparkDeploySchedulerBackend], spark-mesos/spark-mesos.md#CoarseMesosSchedulerBackend[CoarseMesosSchedulerBackend], and yarn/spark-yarn-yarnschedulerbackend.md[YarnSchedulerBackend].

 == [[CoarseGrainedScheduler]] CoarseGrainedScheduler RPC Endpoint -- `driverEndpoint`

 When <<start, CoarseGrainedSchedulerBackend starts>>, it registers *CoarseGrainedScheduler* RPC endpoint to be the driver's communication endpoint.

-`driverEndpoint` is a xref:scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.adoc[DriverEndpoint].
+`driverEndpoint` is a scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.md[DriverEndpoint].

-NOTE: `CoarseGrainedSchedulerBackend` is created while xref:ROOT:SparkContext.adoc#createTaskScheduler[SparkContext is being created] that in turn lives inside a link:spark-driver.adoc[Spark driver].
+NOTE: `CoarseGrainedSchedulerBackend` is created while ROOT:SparkContext.md#createTaskScheduler[SparkContext is being created] that in turn lives inside a spark-driver.md[Spark driver].
 That explains the name `driverEndpoint` (at least partially).

 It is called *standalone scheduler's driver endpoint* internally.